holograph/scala-utils/README.md

 scala-utils
 ===========

-Scala helper classes, utility code and other bits and pieces.
+A set of Scala helper classes, utility code and other bits and pieces rooted in the com.tomergabel.util package.

+Available modules:
+* [profiler](docs/profiler.md) - a simple, inline profiler with dead-simple API and minimal overhead

 License